Are Your Corporate Partnerships Tax Compliant?

 - Don’t induce or endorse your participants to buy from a company.

 - Develop a Corporate Sponsorship Policy that includes the IRS rules.

 - Sign contractual agreements with all of your sponsors including the IRS rules.
 Corporations don’t always know the nonprofit tax law.

 - Corporate sponsors are worth pursuing.
-These mutually beneficial relationships can provide long term support of your nonprofit organization.
-Remember to share with your corporate sponsors the possible tax implications to and set up an agreement.
+These mutually beneficial relationships can provide long-term support for your nonprofit organization.
+Remember to share with your corporate sponsors the possible tax implications and set up an agreement.

 Learn how to pursue mutually beneficial relationships with companies here.
 Or, if you’d like personalized advice on this topic, schedule a free consultation.